October 15, 2020

-I had the distinct pleasure of speaking with the ever interesting and bubbly Annam Yasin, a partnerships lead at Salesfire, which is located in the UK, specifically in Middlesbrough, North Yorkshire.
+I had the distinct pleasure of speaking with the ever interesting and bubbly Annam Y, a partnerships lead at Salesfire, which is located in the UK, specifically in Middlesbrough, North Yorkshire.

 If you don’t know your UK geography, step your game up!
 Just kidding, it’s in the North East part of England.

 She gave me some great interesting insights into working with Advertise Purple, the business model of Salesfire, and she touched on the international aspects of affiliate marketing.
 There’s no part of the world that can’t benefit from the affiliate channel.

 And customers exist all over the world.
 This is partly what makes our growth and success a reality.
 We are affiliate marketing experts partnering not only with likeminded people in California but also across continents.

 Annam was a real treat to speak with and I hope you’ll enjoy what she had to say as much as I did.
 So, let’s dive in!

 Q: Tell me a little bit about yourself.
 Where are you from?

 A: Hey guys!
 I was born and raised in Sunderland, North East of England.
 I’m British Pakistani, first-generation.
 I’m a huge boxing fanatic, Mike Tyson is my favourite boxer of all time (can’t wait for the Roy Jones Jr fight next month).
 Fun fact – I also met Mayweather at his meet and greet in Bolton, UK a few years ago.
 When I’m not working, I love Iyengar yoga, listening to audio books specifically around self-development and neuroscience and of course a healthy dose of online shopping!

 Q: How did you end up at Salesfire?